-Of course I then started to calculate in my head, as I was walking through the city, how much time I’d need to set aside for reading in order to read 140 books a year at my pace.
-Well, it turns out that at my reading speed of 60 pages an hour (this is an average; of course it differs with various fiction and nonfiction) and, say, 320 pages per book, I’d need two hours per day, every day (on average).
+Of course, I then started to calculate in my head, as I was walking through the city, how much time I’d need to set aside for reading in order to read 140 books a year at my pace.
+Well, it turns out that at my reading speed of 60 pages an hour (this is an average; of course, it differs with various fiction and nonfiction) and, say, 320 pages per book, I’d need two hours per day, every day (on average).

 It doesn’t sound like an excessive amount of time, and yet as Thoreau said, the price of everything is the amount of life you exchange for it.
 Under my current circumstances, if I read two hours a day, I’d never go for pleasure walks and I’d very rarely cook.
 Not an exchange I want to make!

-But then there are people who commute a lot or jog with audio books streaming in their earphones—people who could do this bet of two hours of reading per day.
+But then there are people who commute a lot or jog with audiobooks streaming in their earphones—people who could do this bet of two hours of reading per day.
 But should they do it?
 Now, if they work in publishing or are academics or even graduate students, they may need to do it.
 But does every aspiring writer need to do that?
 I’m not sure.

 Disclaimer: I am not a medical or health practitioner, and no part of This Blog, or the websites and products I mention and link to on This Blog, is intended as professional medical or health advice, and should not be considered as such.
 Here are my Full Terms and Conditions.